List of players with five or more goals in an NHL game

-Of the 63 five-goal games, five instances were occurred in a playoff game.
+Of the 63 five-goal games, five were playoff games.

 The Montreal Canadiens have had the highest number of players, 9, and the highest number of occurrences, 14, of a five-goal game.
 The Toronto St. Patricks/Toronto Maple Leafs are second in both categories, with 7 players scoring a five-goal game, on 9 occasions.

 Five players: Newsy Lalonde in 1919, Maurice Richard in 1944, Darryl Sittler and Reggie Leach in 1976, and Mario Lemieux in 1989 scored 5 goals in playoff games.

-Alexey Zhamnov is the only player from this list whose team eventually failed to win — the Los Angeles Kings and the Winnipeg Jets tied 7–7.
+Alexei Zhamnov is the only player from this list whose team eventually failed to win — the Los Angeles Kings and the Winnipeg Jets tied 7–7.
 Sergei Fedorov is the only player to score all 5 of his team's goals in a game that ended in overtime (regular season).
-Maurice Richard scored all 5 goals when the Canadiens defeated Toronto 5-1 in the 1944 playoffs.
+Maurice Richard scored all 5 goals when the Canadiens defeated Toronto 5–1 in the 1944 playoffs.